 You can use these distinctions as a decision-making tool or a tool to help in decision-making.
 A good opportunity should motivate you intrinsically and extrinsically.
 Put it into your Ikigai diagram!

-The closer the opportunity is to the centre, or enables you to balance your various projects, the more it is worth trying to seize it.
+The closer the opportunity is to the center, or enables you to balance your various projects, the more it is worth trying to seize.

 Calmly and objectively, list the actual or potential obstacles to achieving your strategic goal.
 They could take the form of:

-taking advantage of intrinsic motivation, or internal rewards that motivate us, and
+taking advantage of intrinsic motivation, or internal rewards that motivate us.

 taking advantage of extrinsic motivation, or external rewards that motivate us.